MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcdesktopalertwnd-class.md

 ### Parameters

-[in] [out] *pWndOwner*
+*pWndOwner*<br/>
-Specifies the owner of the alert window.
+[in, out] Specifies the owner of the alert window.
 That owner will then receive all notifications for the desktop alert window.
 This value cannot be NULL.

 *uiDlgResID*<br/>
 [in] Specifies the resource ID of the alert window.